PGTI NEXGEN: Umed Kumar builds three-shot lead in round two - www.lokmattimes.com

 PGTI NEXGEN: Umed Kumar builds three-shot lead in round two

-Lucknow, Sep 10 Umed Kumar from Chandimandir, Haryana, established a three-shot lead at a total of five-under 135 ...
+Lucknow (Uttar Pradesh) [India], September 11 : Umed Kumar from Chandimandir, Haryana, established a three-shot lead at a total ...

 Sanjeev Kumar of Lucknow, playing at his home course, carded an even-par 70 to be placed second at two-under 138.